Localization and Specialization for Hamiltonian Torus Actions: Introduction

-Therefore we will consider a circle acting on a compact symplectic manifold $(M,\omega)$ in a Hamiltonian fashion with isolated fixed points and moment map $\mu:M \rightarrow \bb{R}$.
-It turns out that with these assumptions we are in the Morse Theory setting. \begin{theorem}[Frankel \cite{Frankel}, Kirwan \cite{KirwanCohomology}] Let a circle act on a symplectic manifold $M$ with moment map $\mu : M \rightarrow \bb{R}$ and isolated fixed points.
-Then the moment map $\mu$ is a perfect Morse function on $M$ (for both ordinary and equivariant cohomology).
-The critical points of $\mu$ are the fixed points of $M$, and the index of a critical point $p$ is precisely twice the number of negative weights of the circle action on $T_pM$. \end{theorem} The action of torus of higher dimension also carries a Morse function.
+Therefore we will consider a circle $S^1$ acting on a compact, connected and closed symplectic manifold $(M^{2n},\omega)$ in a Hamiltonian fashion with isolated fixed points and moment map $\mu:M \rightarrow \bb{R}$.
+Unless otherwise stated, all the manifold considered in this paper are assumed to be compact, closed and connected.
+It turns out that with these assumptions we are in the Morse Theory setting.
+Averaging the symplectic form if necessary we can assume that $\omega$ is $S^1$-invariant.
+Such $(M, \omega)$ can be equipped with an invariant compatible almost complex structure $J$ (compatible means that $\omega( ., J .)$ is a Riemannian metric).
+Then for any fixed point $p$ there are integers $\{\eta_1, \ldots, \eta_n\}$ such that the $S^1$ action on $T_pM$ is isomorphic to the $S^1$ action on $\bb{C}^n$ with weights $\{\eta_1, \ldots, \eta_n\}$.
+These integers are called the (isotropy) weights of the $S^1$ action at a fixed point $p$.
+Since the set of compatible almost complex structures is contractible, the set of weights of the $S^1$ representation on $T_pM$ does not depend on $J$. \begin{theorem}[Frankel \cite{Frankel}, Kirwan \cite{KirwanCohomology}] In the above setting, the moment map $\mu$ is a perfect Morse function on $M$ (for both ordinary and equivariant cohomology).
+The critical points of $\mu$ are the fixed points of $M$, and the index of a critical point $p$ is precisely twice the number of negative weights of the circle action on $T_pM$. \end{theorem} The Morse function is called \textbf{perfect} if the number of critical points of index $k$ is equal to the dimension of $k$-th cohomology group.
+The action of a torus of higher dimension also carries a Morse function.
 For $\xi \in \lie{t}$ we define $\Phi^{\xi}:M \rightarrow \bb{R}$, the component of moment map along $\xi$, by $\Phi^{\xi}(p)= \langle \Phi,\xi \rangle$.
-We call $\xi \in \lie{t}$ {\bf generic} if $\langle \eta, \xi \rangle \neq 0$ for each weight $\eta \in \lie{t}^*$ of $T$ action on $T_p M$, for every $p$ in the fixed set $M^T$.
-For such a generic $\xi$, $ \Phi^\xi$ is a Morse function with critical set $M^T$.
+We call $\xi \in \lie{t}$ {\bf generic} if $\langle \eta, \xi \rangle \neq 0$ for each weight $\eta \in \lie{t}^*$ of $T$ action on $T_p M$, for every $p$ in the fixed points set $M^T$.
+For a generic, rational $\xi$, $ \Phi^\xi$ is a Morse function with critical set $M^T$.
 This map is a moment map for the action of a subcircle $S \hookrightarrow T$ generated by $\xi \in \lie{t}$.
 Using Morse Theory, Kirwan constructed equivariant cohomology classes that form a basis for integral equivariant cohomology ring of $M$.
 Then the existence of a basis for rational equivariant cohomology ring of $M$ follows.
-We quote this theorem with the integral coeficients, and action of $T$, although in this paper we work mostly with rational coefficients and circle actions.
-In Section \ref{over integers} we describe possible generalizations of our work to integer coefficients. \begin{theorem}[Kirwan, \cite{KirwanCohomology}] Let a torus $T$ act on a symplectic compact oriented manifold $M$ with isolated fixed points, and let $\mu = \Phi^\xi:M \rightarrow \bb{R}$ be a component of moment map $\Phi$ along generic $\xi \in \lie{t}$.
+We quote this theorem with the integral coeficients, and action of a torus $T$ of any dimension, although in this paper we work mostly with rational coefficients and circle actions. \begin{theorem}[Kirwan, \cite{KirwanCohomology}] Let a torus $T$ act on a symplectic compact manifold $M$ with isolated fixed points, and let $\mu = \Phi^\xi:M \rightarrow \bb{R}$ be a component of moment map $\Phi$ along generic $\xi \in \lie{t}$.
 Let $p$ be any fixed point of index $2k$ and let $w_1, \ldots, w_k$ be the negative weights of the $T$ action on $T_pM$.
-Then there exists a class $a_p \in H^{2k}_{T}(M; \bb{Z})$ such that \begin{itemize} \item $a_p|_p= (-1)^k \Pi_{i=1}^k\,w_i$; \item $a_p|_{p'}=0$ for all fixed points $p' \in M^T \setminus \{p\}$ such that $\mu(p') \leq \mu(p)$. \end{itemize} Moreover, taken together over all fixed points, these classes are a basis for the cohomology $H^*_{T}(M; \bb{Z})$ as an $H^*(BT; \bb{Z})$ module. \end{theorem}
+Then there exists a class $a_p \in H^{2k}_{T}(M; \bb{Z})$ such that \begin{itemize} \item $a_p|_p= \Pi_{i=1}^k\,w_i$; \item $a_p|_{p'}=0$ for all fixed points $p' \in M^T \setminus \{p\}$ such that $\mu(p') \leq \mu(p)$. \end{itemize} Moreover, taken together over all fixed points, these classes are a basis for the cohomology $H^*_{T}(M; \bb{Z})$ as an $H^*(BT; \bb{Z})$ module. \end{theorem}